-Note: If you have a 3.4 GPA and have completed at least 45 hours of coursework and three semesters at college or university, you may be eligible to apply for our Honors Keystone program.
+Note: If you are a current USM student or transfer student, and you have a 3.4 GPA and have completed at least 45 hours of coursework and three semesters at college or university, you may be eligible to apply for our Honors Keystone program.
 Please visit our Keystone page for more information on the program and how to apply.

 Through course offerings and extra-curricular programming, the Honors College Foundations curriculum nurtures the habits of mind, spirit of curiosity, and sense of civic engagement that are at the heart of the Honors College mission.

 The curriculum is developmental, cultivating in students the intellectual skills and resources they will need as they advance to the mature achievement of the Honors thesis.

 * Standardized test scores earned through December will be considered.
 SAT scores are converted to the equivalent ACT score based on the testing concordance in place at the time of the testing date.
 For core GPA calculation, grades earned in college preparatory curriculum (CPC) coursework are computed on a four-point scale; thus, weighted grades earned in AP, advanced or honors classes are not calculated into core GPA.

 First, you must apply to the University of Southern Mississippi.